codeurjc/webrtc-one2many/README.md

 mvn spring-boot:run -Dkms.ws.uri=ws://192.168.0.100:8888/kurento -Dfake.kms.ws.uri=ws://192.168.0.101:8888/kurento,ws://192.168.0.102:8888/kurento
 ```

-Once the application is up and running, we should navigate to the URL using a browser (e.g Chrome) and click on the *Presenter* button to start the WebRTC session.
+Once the application is up and running, we should navigate to the URL using a browser (e.g. Chrome) and click on the *Presenter* button to start the WebRTC session.
 In another browser, we should click on the *Viewer* button to connect the real viewers and also all the fake clients as configured in the field *Number of fake clients* (by default this value is 10).
 During the time of the session (i.e. until we click on *Stop*) we can monitor the machine hosting the KMS under test.

 News
 ----